jkhush04/project2/README.md

 this project is created from local system.

-Created By - Khushi jain
+Created By - Khushi jain.